kyma-project/istio/hack/managed-kyma-migration/readme.md

 ##### Migration rollout (done by SRE)
 1. Merge PR (#4627) in `kyma/management-plane-config` responsible for disabling Istio reconciliation and setting Istio as a default module
-   TODO: Update PR to contain disabling istio and making it default module.
-This is dependent on the outcome of the dev migration.
 2. Execute migration script `migrate.sh` for default channel migration on all clusters
 3. If script failed with following log: `More than one Istio CR present on the cluster.
 Script rename-to-default.sh might be required`, contact the customer to agree on solution.
 We propose to execute rename-to-default.sh script.